 (Avail.
 24/7)

-Can You Own A Gun With Domestic Violence Charges in New Mexico?
+Can You Own A Gun With Domestic Violence Charges in NM?

 Two laws impact your gun ownership rights after domestic violence charges in New Mexico.
 First, federal regulations prohibit you from possessing a firearm after a misdemeanor domestic violence conviction.
 Second, New Mexico statutes prohibit firearm possession if you have a domestic violence restraining order against you.